 Add oil to a large saute pan and cook garlic and onions until they are soft and fragrant.
 Add the brussels sprouts to the pan and increase the heat to medium.

-Next, saute the brussels sprouts for about 8 minutes tossing frequently.
+Next, saute the brussels sprouts for about 8 minutes and toss frequently.
 You want the sprouts to be slightly tender.
 Season them with 3/4 tsp of salt and pour into the baking dish.

 Step 3: Prepare the gruyere cheese sauce

 In the same large saute pan, melt butter over medium heat.
-Mix in the flour until a paste forms.
+Whisk in the flour until a paste forms.
 Then, slowly pour in the heavy cream stirring constantly to make a roux.

 Then, mix in the vegetable broth and half of the gruyere cheese.
-Sir the mixture until the cheese is completely melted and mixed into the sauce.
+Stir the mixture until the cheese is completely melted and mixed into the sauce.
 Season the sauce with salt and pepper.

 Step 4: Bake brussles sprouts with cheese